 - Default device access control list that will be used for newly added systems which allows you to deny access for all systems until you explicitly approve the new device.

 Two-Factor AuthenticationTwo-factor authentication (2FA) is an additional security layer that will require an additional step to access your account or perform certain operations.

-You can opt-in to receive Push notifications on your mobile apps to approve authentication requests or use a TOTP app (Time-based One-Time Passcode) like Google Authenticator, Authy, or 1Password.
+2FA is mandatory for all instances.
+You will receive Push notifications on your mobile apps to approve authentication requests or can use a TOTP app (Time-based One-Time Passcode) like Google Authenticator, Authy, or 1Password.

 When setting up 2FA, the system will also generate backup codes that can be used when all the other authentication methods are not available.
 Each backup code can only be used once.

-Pulseway users who are part of the Administrators team can also secure the Pulseway instance by enforcing two-factor authentication for all user accounts.
+Pulseway users who are part of the Administrators team will also secure the Pulseway instance by enforcing two-factor authentication for all user accounts.